3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Methods

 \subsubsection{Feature Extraction}

-To achieve more accurate occupancy estimations, multimodal information is utilized to extract environmental features.
+To achieve more accurate terrain modeling, multimodal information is utilized to extract environmental features.
 The model employs a ResNet-50 backbone to extract image features $F_t^{2D} \in \mathbb{R}^{l \times b \times d}$ from the monocular camera image $I_t$, where $l \times b$ represents the spatial resolution and $d$ denotes the feature dimension.
-Concurrently, the sparse point clouds $L_t$ from the LiDAR input are voxelized to generate sparse voxel occupancy supervision $S_{\text{spa}} \in \{0, 1\}^{H \times W \times Z}$.
-Subsequently, a query upscale network is utilized to produce lower spatial resolution occupancy supervision $S_{\text{den}} \in \{0, 1\}^{H/2 \times W/2 \times Z/2}$, thereby enhancing the robustness of the queries.
+Concurrently, the sparse point clouds $L_t$ from the LiDAR input are voxelized to generate sparse voxel supervision $S_{\text{spa}} \in \{0, 1\}^{H \times W \times Z}$.
+Subsequently, a query upscale network is utilized to produce lower spatial resolution voxel supervision $S_{\text{den}} \in \{0, 1\}^{H/2 \times W/2 \times Z/2}$, thereby enhancing the robustness of the queries.

 \textbf{Mask Token.} The mask token module proposed by Y. Li \cite{ref45} is incorporated to represent empty voxel spaces within the environment.
-When combined with voxel occupancy supervision, this approach forms a more comprehensive 3D voxel feature, facilitating improved occupancy predictions.
+When combined with voxel supervision, this approach will form a more comprehensive 3D voxel feature, facilitating improved occupancy predictions.